SACHR Launches New Harm Reduction Project

-“24/7 Drop-In Centers have the ability to serve our most vulnerable Bronxites,” said Joyce Rivera, founder and Executive Director of St. Ann’s Corner of Harm Reduction, “In order to make sure these centers serve the community, we must engage and listen to the community while also acknowledging the generations of class inequities that exist in our City.
+“24/7 Drop-In Centers have the ability to serve our most vulnerable Bronxites,” said Joyce Rivera, founder and CEO of St. Ann’s Corner of Harm Reduction, “In order to make sure these centers serve the community, we must engage and listen to the community while also acknowledging the generations of class inequities that exist in our City.
 This inequity created the environment that necessitates these centers.
 This is not just about providing harm reduction services; this is about a project that seeks to begin the conversation about the impact over sixty years of misguided policies had on our under-resourced communities of color.”

 SACHR will partner with the Third Avenue Business Improvement District to lead stakeholder engagement and community and economic development analysis beginning in mid-March.
 Phase 1 of the CADI Project is funded by the New York City Department of Health.
 SACHR will begin full rounds of stakeholder engagement beginning March 21, 2019.

 What is the Continuous Access Drop In Project?